 I had “attended” high risk childbirths for more than 20 years but with this one, we expected nothing unusual.
-I had agreed to this birth more in the role of Doula for my long-time former clients, who had since become like family.
+I had agreed to this be at this birth more in the role of Doula for my long-time former clients, who had since become like family.

-My vacation was delayed by 2 days and when I finally arrived, it took me several more days of grieving in deep seclusion before I had the wherewithal to re-establish any of my familiar vacation routines.
+My vacation was immediately delayed, and when I finally did arrive, it took me several more days of grieving in deep seclusion before I had the wherewithal to re-establish any of my familiar vacation routines.

 On my very first morning venturing tentatively out of the condo to see if my rock critters were around, and maybe, to “Call the Dolphins”, the event came to pass that I hope my story captures.

 This particular morning was one that tourists to Southern California Beach Towns have no way of appreciating the way the locals can.
-These are days when there is a certain kind of quiet observed by the natives…a kind of homage paid to the earliest morning hours, reverence shown in the silent greetings to each other on their beach walks.
-It highlights the natural atmosphere, even along this stretch of waterfront packed with condos, motels, and massive houses.
+These are the days when a certain quiet is observed by the natives…a kind of homage paid to those earliest morning hours, reverence shown in the silent, head-bowing greetings to each other on their beach walks.
+It highlights the natural peaceful atmosphere, even along this stretch of waterfront packed with condos, motels, and massive houses.

 Maybe it’s because of a certain early-morning color of blue that happens only now and then.
 The locals, on their morning constitutions, or carrying their surfboards across the not yet warm sand, know it right away.
 It’s going to be one of those days…the kind of day they wish they could hide from the hordes of innocent trespassers seeking the climate perfection regularly available in San Diego’s North County.